 Yolanda Seabrooks serves as Program Director for the Brian D. Robertson Memorial Solar Schools Fund, a project of The Solar Foundation.
 Yolanda manages the day to day operations of the BDR Fund, whose mission is to provide solar photovoltaic systems to K-12 schools across the nation to increase awareness of solar energy and broaden access to solar education.
 She also worked on The Solar Foundation’s solar schools tracking report, which was released in September 2014.
 Before joining the Foundation, Yolanda spent eight years with SunEdison, a global leader in providing turnkey photovoltaic solutions to municipal, state, federal, utility, and commercial customers.
 There, she worked on the Distributed Generation Project Finance team, where she oversaw diligence for the sale of commercial solar projects to investors.
 Yolanda is a graduate of the University of Maryland, Baltimore County.

-Alexander Winn works on many of The Solar Foundation’s key projects, including management of a Department of Energy funded program, the SunShot Solar Outreach Partnership, and the design and development of the State Solar Jobs Map.
-Before joining TSF, Alexander was an integral member of the George Washington University Solar Institute since its formation.
+Alexander Winn helps direct many of The Solar Foundation’s key programs, including two Department of Energy funded programs – CivicPACE and the SunShot Solar Outreach Partnership – the State Solar Jobs Map, and the Solar Faith Initiative.
+Before joining TSF, Alexander had been an integral member of The George Washington University Solar Institute since its formation in 2008.
 There, he managed the Institute’s public outreach, including the Annual Solar Symposium, online communications, and various research efforts.
-He recently worked to support the government affairs team of the Solar Energy Industries Association, particularly on regulatory issues related to electricity transmission and public lands.
-Alexander earned a Master in Public Administration with a concentration in Public-Private Policy and Management and a bachelor’s degree in Political Science from the George Washington University.
+He has worked also on the government affairs team of the Solar Energy Industries Association, providing analysis and public comment support on regulatory issues related to electricity transmission and public land use.
+Alexander earned a Master in Public Administration degree and a Bachelor of Arts degree in Political Science from The George Washington University.